-Christopher De Sousa (MCIP, RPP) is a professor at the School of Urban and Regional Planning at Ryerson University.
-Prior to joining Ryerson in 2011, he was chair of Urban Planning at the University of Wisconsin-Milwaukee, as well as a member of the Geography and Urban Studies faculty.
-He received his bachelor of arts in Environment and Resource Management in 1994, his master of science in Planning in 1996, and his PhD in Geography in 2000—all from the University of Toronto.
-He is a registered professional planner and a member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.
+Christopher De Sousa is a professor in the School of Urban and Regional Planning at Ryerson University and served as school director from 2011 to 2018.
+Prior to joining Ryerson, he was a faculty member and chair of the Urban Planning program at the University of Wisconsin-Milwaukee and a faculty member in the Department of Geography and the Urban Studies program.
+He received his BA in Environment and Resource Management, his MSc in Planning, and his PhD in Geography all from the University of Toronto.
+He is a Registered Professional Planner and a member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.

-De Sousa has been actively involved with government agencies and nonprofits in Canada and the United States that address urban issues such as brownfield policy, sustainability, comprehensive planning and city building.
+De Sousa has been actively involved with government agencies and nonprofits in Canada and the United States that address urban-environmental issues.
+He was recently named 2018 Brownfielder of the Year by the Canadian Brownfields Network and Actual Media to recognize his work as a champion for brownfield redevelopment.
 He currently serves on the Board of Directors of the Canadian Brownfields Network, is a Steering Committee member on the US Agency for Toxic Substances and Disease Registry Brownfields/Land Reuse Health Initiative, and serves on the Advisory/Executive Committees for Ryerson’s City Building Institute and Centre for Urban Research and Land Development.